MarcusGalea/MarcusGalea.github.io/docs/index.markdown

 **How popular can a set be?**

-If we compare the popularity of themes, we can see how we have a main one.
+How can you find some of these gems?
+Let's start talking about popularity.
+If we compare the different themes, we can see how we have a main one.
 It is [Star Wars](https://www.brickeconomy.com/sets/theme/star-wars), which has 49 subthemes and 937 different sets inside, and there is a considerable difference between the number of people who own a product of this theme and the number of people who want it.
 Let's see if this insight also corresponds with the following subtheme analysis.

 {% include theme.html %}